Pennywise: Shapeshifting abilities

-It can shapeshift and takes many forms throughout the novel, though its most iconic form is Pennywise the Dancing Clown — described as having a baggy silvery white suit with orange pom-pom buttons down the front, big white gloves, a big electric blue tie (sometimes a big yellow bow tie), eyes that changed from yellow to blue to silver, two red tufts of hair on either side of its bald head, white clown makeup and a big red clown smile painted over its mouth.
-Other forms It takes include Georgie (as well as his rotting corpse), a leper, a mummy, and a witch.
+The character can shapeshift and takes many forms throughout the novel, though its most iconic form is Pennywise the Dancing Clown — described as having a baggy silvery white suit with orange pom-pom buttons down the front, big white gloves, a big electric blue tie (sometimes a big yellow bow tie), eyes that changed from yellow to blue to silver, two big tufts of red hair on either side of his bald head, white clown makeup and a big red clown smile painted over his mouth.
+Other forms the character takes include Georgie (as well as his rotting corpse), a leper, a mummy, and a witch.
 (Note: In this form, It introduces Itself to Beverly Marsh as "Mrs. Kersh".)
-It is also seen impersonating various children and adults (both living and dead) from Derry in order to scare, taunt, or manipulate its prey, particularly the Losers.
+Pennywise is also seen impersonating various children and adults (both living and dead) from Derry in order to scare, taunt, or manipulate his prey, particularly the Losers.

-Its true form, however, is unknown.
-It is said that the closest the human mind can come to perceiving It is the "deadlights," which are capable of hypnotizing or killing anyone who stares into them.
-The only person to survive the ordeal is Bill's wife Audra, although she is rendered temporarily catatonic by the experience.
-In the films, it captures Beverly Marsh and shows her the deadlights, causing her to float and temporarily lose consciousness.
+The character's true form, however, is unknown.
+In-universe, the closest the human mind can come to perceiving it is the "deadlights," which are capable of hypnotizing or killing anyone who stares into them.
+The only person to recover from the ordeal is Bill's wife Audra, although she is rendered temporarily catatonic by the experience.
+In It, Pennywise captures Beverly Marsh and shows her the deadlights, causing her to float and temporarily lose consciousness.
 In It Chapter Two, it is revealed that this experience resulted in Beverly having visions of the future.
 Losers' Club member Ben Hanscom comes dangerously close to seeing the deadlights and the shape behind the lights for a brief moment.
-He described it as an endless, crawling, hairy creature made of orange light.
-The final physical form It is seen in during the Losers' final battle is that of a monstrous giant spider that lays eggs.
+He described what he saw as an endless, crawling, hairy creature made of orange light.
+The final physical form the character is seen in during the Losers' final battle is that of a monstrous giant spider that lays eggs.

-Throughout the novel, It is generally referred to as male, even by itself, calling itself "Mr. Bob Gray" and taking a male form as Pennywise the Clown.
-However, when confronting its spider form, the characters find out that the creature is most likely female, due to its final form in the physical realm being that of a giant female spider that was also pregnant.
+Throughout the novel, It is generally referred to as male, calling himself "Bob Gray" and taking a male form as Pennywise the Clown.
+However, when confronting the character's spider form, the characters find out that the creature is most likely female, due to the character's final form in the physical realm being that of a giant female spider that was also pregnant.